engin100/950/labs/lab-6.md

 If your extra sensor uses I2C communication protocols, you must connect it to the analog pins pre-set for I2C communications.
 In the Arduino Nano, these are A4 (SDA pin) and A5 (SCL pin).
 See more on connecting I2C devices (google search "connecting I2C devices to an Arduino nano") Be sure you read through your extra sensor’s documentation and/or hookup guide to understand whether it is I2C and if you will need the A4 and A5 I2C hookup pins.
 You can google search for the extra sensor datasheet.

 - For the GUVA sensor, use the Humidity sensor in the ENGR100 library, and relabel the pins (and labels) to be the appropriate type (you need to swap the GND and 5V pins).

+- For the heater, we will use a generic MOSFET, using the [wiring diagram here.](https://adam-meyer.com/arduino/images/2012/03/rfp30n06le-arduino-solenoid.png)  In this diagram, the MOSFET has pins 1 - G; 2 - D; 3 - S.  You can use a generic resistor to represent the heater, since it will just be soldered into place.

+- For the photo-cells, you can use generic resistors, since these will be soldered with wires, so the connection type doesn't really matter much.
+A photo-cell acts as a resistor, so you will be creating a voltage divider circuit, with a resistor in series with the photo-cell, with the analog line coming off the wire in-between the resistor and photo-cell.

 #### Procedure: Starting Your Design and Creating A Schematic